aonemd/kuroi.vim/README.md

     set t_Co=256
     ```

-    You might have your background color a little off in terminal Vim.
-To fix
-    this, you need to set your terminal's **color0** to `#1b1918` for the dark
-    colorscheme and `"#e4e4e4"` for the light colorscheme.

     ### True color terminal

     To use the true color mode, make sure to set this in your ~/.vimrc: